Author Guidelines

 If three or fewer authors are cited from the same citation, then all should be listed.
 If four or more authors are part of the citation then ‘et al.’ should follow the first author name.
 This abbreviation should be followed by a full stop:

-If citations are used from the same author and the same year, then a lowercase letter, starting from ‘a’, should be placed after the year:
+If citations are used from the same author or source and are the same year, then a lowercase letter, starting from ‘a’, should be placed after the year:

 If specific pages are being cited then the page number should follow the year, after a colon: